-The Graduate Program on the Environment offers a 72-credit Master of Environmental Studies (MES) degree.
-The degree can be finished in two years (full-time) or three years (part-time).
+Our 72-credit Master of Environmental Studies (MES) degree can be finished in two years or three years, and starts every Fall quarter.

-- Two Year (Full-Time) Plan: 12 hours per quarter for six quarters.
+- Two Year Full-Time Plan: 12 credits per quarter for six quarters.
 Eight credits of core or thesis plus one four-credit elective each quarter.
-Sample full-time schedule (PDF)
+Sample full-time schedule (PDF).

-- Three Year (Part-Time) Plan: Eight credits per quarter for nine quarters.
-Start with four-quarter core sequence, then work on electives before finishing thesis in third year.
+- Three Year Part-Time Plan: Eight credits per quarter for nine quarters.
+First year focuses on core classes, second year on electives, and third on final core class and thesis.
 Sample part-time schedule (PDF).

 The curriculum consists of three closely integrated components: core courses, electives, and a thesis.